LukeWinikates/orbi-exporter/README.md

 * metric names are prefixed with `orbi_`
 * metric names contain the unit - for example, `sys_uptime` becomes `orbi_system_uptime_seconds_total`
 * use a single metric name with different labels for metrics that track the same measurement but in different contexts, like "received packets".
-For example, `lan_rxpkts` and `wan_rxpkts` become `orbi_received_packets` with labels `component: "wan"` and `component: "lan"`
+For example, `lan_rxpkts` and `wan_rxpkts` become `orbi_received_packets_total` with labels `component: "wan"` and `component: "lan"`

 | Metric Name                         |
 |-------------------------------------|